tawanda-kembo/code-collator/README.md

 - **.gitignore Support**: Automatically ignores files specified in the `.gitignore` file if one exists.
 - **Customizable Output**: Outputs a single Markdown file named `collated-code.md` by default, with options to specify the path to the codebase directory and output file name.
 - **Binary File Inclusion**: Includes binary files such as images in the output with a note about their file type.
+- **Comment Exclusion Option**: Allows users to exclude comments and docstrings from the collated code.
 - **Help Command**: Provides a help command to display usage instructions.

 ## Installation